BOM-98/atlas-rogue-project-5/README.md

     Subscribing to the newsletter allows Atlas Rogue to establish a direct line of communication with its audience.
 This channel can be used to send updates, promotions, exclusive offers, and fashion tips directly to subscribers' inboxes, fostering a stronger connection between the brand and its customers.

   - **Customer Retention:**
     Regular newsletters keep subscribers engaged and informed about the latest additions to the collection, special events, and any loyalty programs.
-This consistent touchpoint increases the likelihood of subscribers returning to Atlas Rogue for their rental needs, enhancing customer retention.
+This consistent touch point increases the likelihood of subscribers returning to Atlas Rogue for their rental needs, enhancing customer retention.

   - **Traffic and Engagement:**
     Newsletters can drive traffic back to the Atlas Rogue website by featuring captivating content, such as new arrivals, fashion inspiration, and exclusive deals.
 Increased website visits not only boost engagement but also provide more opportunities for conversions and sales.